Ragnarok-Roleplay/Development-Team-Policy/README.md

 >    - No Offensive language
 >    - No our of city terms ( Discord Name, Server Name, etc )
 >    - All textures need to be under 2K pixles

+> All Clothing
+>    - All textures have to be 1080p
+>    - The only texture that can be above 1080 is the livery

 > Import Clothing ( Tebex / Developed )
 >    - Under 50K Poly Count